COMPARE TO OTHER COMPONENTS

 3.2 Using Aspose.Barcode

-Aspose.BarCode can be used for barcode generation.
-We can generate different barcode types.
-The following code snippet can be used to create a barcode:
+Aspose.BarCode can be used for barcode generation, and we can generate different barcode types using the following code snippet:

 generator.Save("output.jpg", BarCodeImageFormat.Jpeg);